Italy to cap Monte dei Paschi CEO's annual pay at 240,000 euros

 A Chamber of Deputies committee passed the measure early on Wednesday as part of last-minute changes to the 2023 budget.

-After failing to clinch a sale of Monte dei Paschi to UniCredit CRDI.MI last year, the Treasury in February hired veteran banker Luigi Lovaglio to lead the Tuscan lender.
+After failing to clinch a sale of Monte dei Paschi to UniCredit CRDI.MI last year, the Treasury in February hired veteran banker Luigi Lovaglio to lead the Siena-based lender.

-Lovaglio, who built his career at UniCredit to eventually lead the group's Polish arm Pekao, in November pulled off a 2.5 billion euro capital raise in stormy markets.
+Lovaglio, a well-respected executive who built his career at UniCredit to eventually head the group's Polish arm, in November pulled off a 2.5 billion euro capital raise in stormy markets.

+Lovaglio personally invested 200,000 euros in Monte dei Paschi's new share issue, which risked failing given investors' reluctance to put money into a bank tainted by scandals on the backdrop of Ukraine's war, rampant inflation and an expected recession in Europe.

 He runs for reappointment in April when Monte dei Paschi's current board expires.

-As a bank that was bailed out by the state in 2017, Monte dei Paschi already applies curbs to executives' pay.
+As a bailed out bank, Monte dei Paschi already applies curbs to executives' pay and Lovaglio's fixed pay amounts to 466,000 euros a year with no variable compensation.

+As a comparison the head of another mid-sized Italian bank, Banco BPM BAMI.MI, last year earned 2.3 million euros.

-Under terms agreed with European Union authorities, the total remuneration of any MPS executive may not exceed 10 times the average salary of its employees in 2022.
+Under terms Italy agreed with European Union authorities, MPS executives cannot earn more than 10 times the average employee salary.

-Lovaglio's predecessor Guido Bastianini earned 466,250 euros last year, a document on Monte dei Paschi's website showed.

-(Reporting by Valentina Za in Milan and Giuseppe Fonte in Rome, Editing by Louise Heavens)
+(Reporting by Valentina Za in Milan and Giuseppe Fonte in Rome; Editing by Louise Heavens and Jonathan Oatis)

 ((valentina.za@thomsonreuters.com; +39 02 6612 9526;))